If you called revalidate with a transition, this will be true while the

 Update the local cache for the data.

-If you want to update the cache and re-feth the data, use revalidate
+If you want to update the cache and re-feth the data, use revalidate instead.

 Trigger a re-fetch of the data.